emergentworks/curriculum/sample-projects/3-intro-to-css/README.md

 Probably the most fun way to dive into CSS is to just go for it - check out the files in this project and play around until your site looks like what you want it to look - here is where you can best express yourself!

-Tomorrow, we'll learn about JavaScript (JS) and how to use it to get information and update our page at different times!

-ヽ(๏∀๏ )ﾉ

 ## What files are in this project?

-### assets

-This is a folder where you can upload assets like images.
-This project has an illustration of books because the example resolution has to do with reading.

 ### ← README.md